-Bringing a pet to Kenya Domestic requires three documents in the right order: a microchip, a rabies vaccine within the destination's wait window, and a government-endorsed health certificate.
+Bringing a pet to Kenya requires three documents in the right order: a microchip, a rabies vaccine within the destination's wait window, and a government-endorsed health certificate.
 The table below lays out exactly what's required, what's not, and where each rule comes from.

 Frequently asked